rackerlabs/support-how-to/content/cloud-networks/troubleshooting-an-offline-website.md

 created_by: Nate Archer
 last_modified_date: '2016-09-16'
 last_modified_by: Nate Archer
-product: Cloud Servers
+product: Cloud Networks
-product_url: cloud-servers
+product_url: cloud-networks
 ---

 More than half of all deployment issues involve an offline website.
 The causes of a website being offline are often easy to fix.
 This article describes how to troubleshoot an offline website.

 **Note:** This article assumes knowledge of networking tools such as `ping` and `nmap` and `traceroute`.
-For more information about these tools, see [Basic network troubleshooting](how-to/basic-network-troubleshooting/)
+For more information about these tools, see [Common network troubleshooting tools](how-to/common-network-troubleshooting-tools/)

 ### Prerequisites